 What are Your Objectives?

 It's important to have a clear focus on your objectives and the required outcome for the successful implementation of your load balancing solution.
-If the objective is clear and measurable, you know when you have achieved your goal.
+Are you looking for increased performance, reliability, ease of maintenance or all three?